Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

 What are control valves?

 A control valve is one of the most important parts of the control loop.
 The main function is regulating pressure, temperature, flow rate, or other variables of the process medium in the industry.
-As a professional globe control valve manufacturer, THINKTANK provides a wide range of control valves into chemical, oil&gas, power plant, refining plant, and pharmaceutical, etc.
+As a professional globe control valve manufacturer, THINKTANK provides a wide range of control valves for chemical, oil&gas, power plants, refining plants, pharmaceutical, etc.

 What are control valves used for?

 The control valve is the most common final control device in the process, The control valve regulates the flow of a fluid, such as gas, steam, water, or chemical mixture, to compensate for load disturbances and make the controlled process variable as close as the desired setpoint.